Botfuel/tutorials/getting-started/getting-started.md

 ## Bot components

-A bot has four basic building components (for more details, see our [concepts](/platform/concepts)):
+A bot has four basic building components (for more details, see our <a href="https://docs.botfuel.io/platform/concepts" target="_blank">concepts</a>):

 * Dialogs: specify what user input is needed to respond.
 They interact with the brain and compute the data (e.g, entities, plain text) that will be passed to the corresponding View
 * Extractors: extract entities (e.g., forename, number, color, city...) that can then be used by the bot